emteknetnz/silverstripe-dev-build-benchmark/README.md

 # Silverstripe dev/build benchmark

-Will benchmark the time taken to run queries during the last `dev/build` on a Silverstripe application, includeing deployments, and show them in a report format in the CMS
+Will benchmark the time taken to run queries during the last `dev/build` on a Silverstripe application, including deployments, and show them in a report format in the CMS

 ![screenshot](screenshot.png)